Juanamct/MechaCar_Statistical_Analysis/README.md

 ![Deliver3_ttest](https://user-images.githubusercontent.com/107228424/200431887-bbee4767-100c-4adb-a1fe-3d1efc8713ad.jpg)

 		a.
 Summary of the t-test results across all manufacturing lots and for each lot
-			1) All Mfg Lots: With a p-value of .6028 (over the standard.05 significance level), there is a causal relationship so we cannot reject the null hypothesis but a further look into the data is warranted.
+			1) All Mfg Lots: With a p-value of .6028 (over the normal .05 significance level), there is a causal relationship so we cannot reject the null hypothesis but a further look into the data is warranted.
 			2) Lot1: Lot 1 with a p-value of 1 is statistically the same as the population PSI mean of 1,500.
 Cannot reject the null hypothesis, Lot1 has the same mean as the population PSI.
-			3) Lot2: Lot 2, similar to total of all lots, has a p-value of .6072 (over the standard.05 significance level), there a is causal relationship, we cannot reject the null hypothesis.
+			3) Lot2: Lot 2, similar to total of all lots, has a p-value of .6072 (over the normal .05 significance level), there a is causal relationship, we cannot reject the null hypothesis.
 Lot2 is similar to the population PSI.
 			4) Lot3:Lot 3, with a p-value of .04168 is below the .05 threshold.
 This Lot's mean is significantly different from the population PSI mean of 1,500.
 Cannot reject the null hypothesis.